iPad Video Conferencing

 Download user guide

-Unless an exception below is satisfied, visitation will not be permitted starting Saturday, March 14, and will continue for the foreseeable future.
+Unless an exception below is satisfied, visitation is restricted for hospital services.
 For safety considerations, no visitors below age 12 will be allowed on premises.
 Further, no visitors will be allowed to visit patients in isolation for infection prevention.

 - Case-by-case exceptions will be considered by the unit's nurse manager based upon unusual circumstances.